Spectral properties and coding transitions of Haar-random quantum codes: Many-Body Weight Distributions and Weight Enumerator Polynomials

+where the $d$-qudit generalized Pauli group is defined using the same basis as the errors, as\footnote{We denote the Pauli operators that make up the state $\rho$ with the letter $\stab$, rather than $E$, to distinguish them from the errors that act upon this state, although of course this is the same basis.}

 The normalization is chosen so that $a_I=1$.
-We can then take these strings and partition them into strings of fixed weight: let $\pg{d}|_{w}$ be this set.
-The string weight $w(S)$ is the number of non-identity elements (the number of nonzero elements of $\alpha$).
+We can then take these strings and partition them into strings of fixed weight: let $\pg{d}_{w}$ be the set of generalized Pauli strings with Pauli weight $w$.

 Associated to any quantum state we can then define a many body weight distribution (also called the operator size distribution~\cite{Schuster_23,Schuster_24,jacoby_24,zhang_24,Liu_2024}), $\phi$, as follows: